SeanFxyz/Space-Invaders-Pygame/README.md

 The GameObject class and subclasses:
 ------------------------------------

-Player, Enemy, and Bullet are now implemented as subclasses of a GameObject class.
+The player, enemies, bullets, and other in-game objects are now implemented as subclasses of a GameObject class.
 GameObjects can be added to the game by adding them to the global `game_objects` list, while their behaviors are defined by their own `update()` and `on_collision()` methods.
 Every GameObject has at least the following attributes:

 ### Properties: